Introduction

 1. Pt adatom diffusion: How heavier atoms behave differently ✅

-2. Mixed-metal surfaces: How alloy effects change diffusion pathways
+2. Mixed-metal surfaces: Alloy effects on diffusion pathways

-3. Stepped surfaces: How surface defects alter atomic mobility
+3. Stepped surfaces: How defects alter atomic mobility

 Broader Applications

-• Neural network potentials: Training on trajectory data to replace expensive quantum calculations
+• Neural network potentials: Replacing expensive quantum calculations with trained models

-• Rare event sampling: Using ML to identify and enhance diffusion pathways
+• Rare event sampling: ML-enhanced diffusion pathway identification

-• Catalyst design: Predicting how surface modifications affect reactivity
+• Catalyst design: Predicting surface modification effects on reactivity

-• Materials discovery: Screening new alloy compositions for desired surface properties
+• Materials discovery: Screening alloy compositions for desired properties

 Getting Started